Hand Embroidery Needles Explained

 Crewel Embroidery Needles

-Embroidery needles, also referred to as crewel needles, have a long oval eye that is somewhat larger than a standard sewing needle.
-This makes it easier to use with multiple strands of embroidery floss for surface embroidery or wool yarn to do crewel work.
+Embroidery needles, also called crewel needles, have a long, oval eye that is larger than a standard sewing needle, making them easier to use with multiple strands of embroidery floss for surface embroidery or with wool yarn for crewel work.
 The end has a sharp point, making it great to use on fabric with a tighter weave for surface embroidery.

 Some of my favorites are John James and gold eye Clover needles.
-The gold-plated needles are supposed to help you thread the needle more easily, and I have noticed a small difference while using them.
+The gold-plated needles make threading a needle easier.

 Tapestry Needle

 Tapestry needles have a large, long eye and a blunt tip.
-They are ideally used for needlepoint or cross stitch where the holes are large enough that you don’t have to pierce the fabric to pull the thread through. (i.e. canvas and Aida fabric) They can also be used in Hardanger embroidery, pulled thread, and drawn thread work.
+They are ideal for needlepoint or cross stitch, where it isn’t necessary to pierce the fabric to pull the thread through. (i.e., canvas and Aida fabric) You can also use these needles for Hardanger embroidery, pulled thread, and drawn thread work.

-Additionally, they are beneficial to use for certain surface embroidery stitches because the blunt needle tip won’t snag the embroidery thread or fabric. (i.e. basket stitch for weaving in and out of the embroidery floss)
+They’re also helpful to use for certain surface embroidery stitches because the blunt needle tip won’t snag the embroidery thread or fabric. (i.e., the basket stitch and other sorts of raised embroidery stitches that involve weaving in and out of the threads)

 Chenille Needle

-Chenille needles have a large, elongated eye and a sharp end.
-They are very similar to tapestry needles in length, diameter, and sizing.
+Chenille needles have a large, elongated eye.
+They are very similar to tapestry needles in length, diameter, and sizing, but instead of a blunt tip, they have a sharp end.

-These needles are also great to use with a thicker thread such as wool for crewel embroidery.
-They can also be used for ribbon embroidery.
-They’re a bit heavier than embroidery needles, so naturally, they may make larger holes in your fabric depending on the size you choose.
-I prefer to use embroidery needles when embroidering with cotton floss, but if I have to I’ll use sizes 22-18 with all 6 strands of floss and it works perfectly fine!
+These needles are ideal for thicker threads, such as wool, for crewel embroidery, and can also be used for ribbon embroidery.
+They’re a bit thicker than embroidery needles, so naturally, they may make larger holes in your fabric depending on the size you choose.
+I prefer to use embroidery needles when embroidering with cotton floss, but chenille sizes 22-18 work just as well!

 beading needle

 Beading needles are long and thin with a small eye and a sharp end.
-They are ideally used for sewing beads and sequins onto fabric.
-The eye of the needle is small enough for a seed bead to fit over it, and the longer length makes it easier to thread multiple beads at once.
+Use them for sewing beads and sequins onto fabric.
+The eye of the needle is small enough for a seed bead to fit over it, and the longer length makes it easier to thread multiple beads onto the needle at once.

 milliners needle

-You can certainly use a regular embroidery needle for these stitches, but the design of milliners needles makes everything a little bit easier: the eye glides through the thread more easily and the longer shaft allows you more room to wrap the thread around the needle.
+You can certainly use a regular embroidery needle for these stitches.
+Still, the design of milliners’ needles makes everything easier: the eye glides through the thread more easily, and the longer shaft allows you more room to wrap the thread around the needle.

-When I first learned about milliners, I thought they looked very similar to a sharps needle for sewing.
-The eyes of both needles look similar; the main difference is that milliners are usually slightly longer.
+When I first learned about milliners, I thought they looked very similar to a sharps sewing needle.
+The eyes of both needles look identical; the main difference is that the milliners are usually slightly longer.

 Are embroidery needles different from sewing needles?

 Yes, there is a difference between embroidery and hand-sewing needles.
 Embroidery needles have a larger, oval-shaped eye and are sometimes longer than sewing needles.
-Both kinds of needles are sharp at the end, but the embroidery needle’s design accommodates more strands of thread than regular sewing needles can.
+Both kinds of needles are sharp at the tip, but the embroidery needle’s design accommodates more strands of thread than a regular sewing needle can.

-Sharps and betweens aren’t used in hand embroidery but I’ve included them because you’ll most likely come across them at the craft store.
+Sharps and betweens needles aren’t for hand embroidery, but I’ve included them because you’ll most likely come across them at the craft store.
 You can commonly find them in multipurpose sewing needle packs, and when I first started embroidering, I mistakenly purchased these a few times!

 sharps and betweens

-Sharps and between needles are two of the most commonly used needles for general-purpose hand sewing and quilting.
+Sharps and betweens are among the most commonly used needles for general-purpose hand sewing and quilting.

-Sharps are needles that are medium length with a small, round eye.
-They’re normally used as hand-sewing needles.
+Sharps are medium-length needles with a small, round eye.
+These needles are hand-sewing needles.

-A between needle is shorter in length and has a small eye and a sharp tip.
-These are commonly used for quilting.
+A between-needle is shorter, with a small eye and a sharp tip.
+These are helpful for hand quilting.

 What Size Needle Should I Use?

 Needles come in a range of sizes.
-The different sizes are reflected by a number.
+A number reflects the different sizes.
 A general rule of thumb (that applies to chenille, tapestry, and embroidery needle sizes) is that the larger the number, the smaller the needle is, and the smaller the number, the larger the needle is.
-This does not apply to all needles, but for hand embroidery, it makes things less confusing to me!
+This rule does not apply to all needles, but for hand embroidery, it makes things less confusing to me!

 Smaller needles will fit fewer strands of thread, while larger needles will fit more.

-The more you embroider, you’ll get a feel for what needles you prefer to use for different amounts of floss.
-While you’re learning, John James Sewing has a helpful needles guide and there’s also this post that has a needle size chart.
+The more you embroider, the more you’ll get a feel for which needles you prefer for different amounts of floss.
+While you’re learning, John James Sewing has a helpful needle guide, and this post includes a needle size chart.

 How Do I Know What Size Embroidery Needle to Use?

-As a general rule of thumb, you’ll want to choose a needle that is thick enough to make a hole in the fabric that the thread will easily go through and has an eye large enough that you’re able to thread the needle easily.
-Choosing a needle too thin will make it hard to pull the thread through the fabric.
-Selecting too large of a needle can leave visible holes in the weave of the fabric and also make it harder to work on more intricate designs.
+As a general rule of thumb, you’ll want to choose a needle that is thick enough to make a hole in the fabric that the thread can easily pass through and has an eye large enough for you to thread the needle.
+Choosing a needle that is too thin will make it hard to pull the thread through the fabric.
+Selecting a needle that is too large can leave visible holes in the fabric’s weave and make it harder to work on more intricate designs.

 Here are a few suggestions: